UBIC-repo/Whitepaper/README.md

 The dev fund also collects an additional reward of 10% that is halving every 525600 blocks until it will reach 1.25%

 # Sybil Resistance
 UBICs ability to resist sybil attacks is based on the security features of modern E-Passports.
 You can join by scanning your E-Passport via NFC.
-Your Identity is NOT revealed that way thanks to a Non-transferable proof of Signature Knowledge, there is only a unique hash of your passport stored on the blockchain, explained in more detail further down.
+Your Identity is NOT revealed that way thanks to a Proof of Signature Knowledge, there is only a unique hash of your passport stored on the blockchain, explained in more detail further down.

 UBIC is currently restricted to be used in 28 countrys that fullfill all security requirements for UBIC to work sybil-proof at the moment.
 More participants may be able to join as soon as their Country follows more secure technical procedures regarding their E-Passports.